0 In Central Italy/ General Info/ Italy/ One-Year Adventure

 A wonderful vision was granted that night at Greccio to one of those present.
 He saw the Christ Child, lying motionless in the manager, suddenly wake up, as if resurrected by Francis.
 In fact, love for the Infant Jesus was resurrected by that first nativity scene in the hearts of many who had forgotten HIM.

 The crib is the manifestation of the tenderness of God’s love for us.
-On that night of 1223, concludes that Thomas da Celano, “Each and everyone return home full of joy beyond words.”
+On that night of 1223, concludes that Thomas da Celano, “Each and everyone returns home full of joy beyond words.”
 If you know how to look, the same will also happen to you who find yourself here.